 Many of us spend our work weeks thinking about the weekend.
 And spend our weekends dreading Mondays.
-And if that’s your experience, then you have likely had the thought that you simply don’t want to work.
-But you feel stuck.
-You feel like the only thing you can do is continue to work in your chosen field and in your traditional 9 – 5 job because that’s just what people do…and you have bills to pay after all.
+And if that’s your experience, then you have likely had the thought that you simply don’t want to work at all.

 The place I’d like to start is defining what work is.
 And I believe that it’s broader than the way most people think of it, which is a traditional 9 – 5 job.

 My favorite definition is from author and philosopher Dallas Willard, who defined work as the following:

 The expending of energy to produce good

 Others define work simply as the way in which you add value, or how you contribute, to the world.

 Regardless of your specific preferred definition, my point is that your work is your way of producing good and adding value.
 And that could take many forms.

 - A software engineer

 Notice that each of those roles manifest themselves in different contexts, but each of them involve some level of contribution.